Can college really be as cheap as phone and cable bills? That’s what University Now, a new online education platform, is promising.

 The school is competency based, meaning students can receive associate, bachelor and masters degrees not by credit hours, but by passing courses through competency exams.
 They need to pass 20 courses to earn an associate degree, 40 courses for a bachelor’s and 12 for a master’s (but only after earning a bachelor’s degree).

-Though New Charter University has been accredited by the Distance Education and Training Council, a non-profit agency recognized by the U.S. Department of Education, it currently lacks regional accreditation, which could prevent credits from transferring at some schools.
+Though UNow has been accredited by the Distance Education and Training Council, a non-profit agency recognized by the U.S. Department of Education, it currently lacks regional accreditation, which could prevent credits from transferring at some schools.
 Most traditional brick-and-mortar colleges are regionally accredited and some don’t accept credits from nationally-accredited schools.
-UNow's newest partner, Patten University, is regionally accredited.

 A DEBT-FREE OPTION?